-It may seem like an obvious thing to do but it‘s really important.
-EBLEX has produced two sward sticks and some really useful tools for producers so they can use the information gathered.
+Measuring grass may seem like an obvious thing to do but it’s really important.
+AHDB Beef & Lamb has produced a sward stick and some really useful tools for producers so they can use the information gathered.

 The height is measured to where the highest leaf touches the stick – do not straighten it.
 Ideally 40 leaf top measurements should be taken across the field to get an average.
 A standard sward height can be used to ensure stocking rates are appropriate for set stocked systems and can help plan rotations.

 See the charts below for the sward height targets for sheep and cattle.

 Sward height targets – cattle

 These numbers can be used to monitor grass growth, e.g. if a field is measured once animals are removed and then again two weeks later, the difference divided by the number of days will be estimate of grass growth.

 The movement from the standard sward stick to the compressed sward stick should only happen when the kg DM per ha figures are going to be used to estimate grass growth or to plan rotations based on supply and demand.

 When grass is growing rapidly it should be measured every two weeks at a minimum, this can be decreased to monthly when it is growing slowly.

 If using standard sward heights or kg DM/ha figures to plan rotations, the fields in front should be monitored to see what is happening.
 If fields are not recovering then the rotation can be slowed or adjusted accordingly.
 And if grass is growing quickly the rotations can be speeded up or fields removed from the rotation for silage.